Praveen-Bandi/electron-react-boilerplate/README.md

 cd electron-react-boilerplate   navigate to project directory

-npm install   to install the dependencies.
+npm install   to install the dependencies (Try with administrator previlege).

+npm run build  to build the app

 npm run watch   the webpack will continuously check for the changes and reloads.
 Execute this in separate command prompt.

 npm start  to start/run the app.

-npm run build  to build the app

 npm run make:win  to create the windows executable.